 - Loft Hostel has the coolest lobby.

 In addition to the aforementioned library, Loft’s lobby/cafe has an outdoor deck, cafe, Foosball table, bar and a stage.
 This set-up creates a very social environment that serves the out of town visitors as well as locals.
+The social vibe is also great if you are traveling solo to Iceland.
 They use the lobby space to host regular activities such as the Friday RuPaul drag race night, Sunday yoga and a Saturday clothing swap.

 - The best happy hour in town.